CMU-SAFARI/pim-ml/README.md

 # pim-ml
-PIM-ML is a benchmark for training machine learning algorithms on [UPMEM](https://www.upmem.com/) architecture, which is a real-world- processing-in-memory architecture.
+PIM-ML is a benchmark for training machine learning algorithms on [UPMEM](https://www.upmem.com/) architecture, which is a real-world processing-in-memory architecture.
 The UPMEM architecture integrate tranditional DRAM memory and general-purpose in-order cores, called DRAM Processing Units (DPUs), in the same chip.

 PIM-ML includes four machine learning algorithms:
 - Linear Regression